 Painful periods (dysmenorrhoea) are common in teenagers and young adults.
 Periods tend to become less painful as you get older.
 An anti-inflammatory painkiller often eases the pain.
 In most cases, the cause of the pain during periods is not clear.
 In some cases, usually in women in their 30s or 40s, a problem in the pelvis causes the pain.

 Most women have some pain during periods.
 The pain is often mild but, in about 1 in 10 women, the pain is severe enough to affect day-to-day activities.
 The pain can be so severe that they are unable to go to school or work.
 Doctors may call period pain 'dysmenorrhoea'.
 Period pain is one type of pelvic pain.

-The cause is not clear.
+The cause is often not clear (this is called primary dysmenorrhoea).
 The womb (uterus) is normal.
 It is thought that normal body chemicals (called prostaglandins) build up in the lining of the womb.
 Prostaglandins help the womb to contract and remove the lining of the womb during a period.
 In women with period pain there seems to be a build-up of too much prostaglandin, or the womb may be extra sensitive to the prostaglandins.
 This may cause the womb to contract too hard.
 This reduces the blood supply to the womb and leads to pain.

 The main symptom is crampy pain in your lower tummy (abdomen).
 Often, the first few periods that you have are painless.
 Period pains may only begin 6-12 months after you have started your periods.
 The pain:

 - May spread to your lower back, or to the top of your legs.

 - Usually starts as the bleeding starts, but it may start up to a day before.

 - Usually lasts 12-24 hours but lasts 2-3 days in some cases.

 - Can vary with each period.
 Some periods are worse than others.